zhouchenlin2096/Spikingformer/README.md

 </p>

 ## News
-[2024.2.23] Update energy_consumption_calculation of Spikingformer or Spikformer on Imagenet.
+[2024.2.23] Update energy_consumption_calculation of Spikingformer or Spikformer on ImageNet.

 [2023.9.11] Update origin_logs and cifar10 trained model.